 OCTOBER is BULLY PREVENTION MONTH!

-When you hear or see the above letters, what do you think about?
+When you hear or see the letters, “kkk”, think:

 There are no dues and no sign-ups to become a member!

 Kids (or people of all ages) are welcome to join.

 All it takes is a smile & a promise to do or say Something kind to someone everyday!
 Spread kindness in every way!

 How to take action? an anti-bullying film festival, a student-led campaign guide and tips on how to stop bullying.

 WHAT IS THE URGENCY?

 Over the last year, schools throughout the US have experienced a frightening increase in bullying and acts of hate.
 Each year, schools across the US participate in bullying prevention activities during the month of October.
 This year, when hate is on the rise, our greatest challenge is to stop bullying and hate and move toward welcoming, identity safe, and inclusive places.

 The largest portion of hate incidents in the post-election period occured in K-12 schools and college campuses according to a report by the Southern Poverty Law Center.
 Incidents like these are being reported across the U.S.: swastikas on walls, African American students threatened with nooses, Heil Hitler salutes at sporting events, young people chanting “Build a Wall, you’re getting deported” as they point to Latino students.